 Northwestern University Feinberg School of Medicine will be the Chicago site of a national trial funded by the National Institutes of Health.
-It is the largest randomized, controlled trial ever conducted on in older adults.
+It is the largest randomized, controlled trial ever conducted on physical activity in older adults.

 "The results will provide definitive evidence, for the first time, about whether exercise can prevent decline in walking ability in an older, frail population," said lead investigator Mary McDermott, M.D., professor of medicine at Feinberg and a physician at Northwestern Memorial Hospital.
 "The study is of utmost importance given the aging of the population and the fact that older men and women are living longer with chronic disease.
 Maintaining independence is one of our public health priorities for older adults."